Code-Decoders/xpress_drive/README.md

 # Xpress Drive

-A decentralised and end to end encrypted cloud storage solution.
+A decentralised and end to end encrypted cloud storage solution built on IPFS(InterPlanetary File System).

 ### Checkout Xpress Drive by downloading the apk: